All Episodes

 Maybe.

-You know, maybe that's what he thought.
+Maybe for him, you know, maybe that's what he thought.

 None of us thought that Charlie would be killed like this.

-And it is very strange, even right now, it is difficult to believe.
+Even right now, it is difficult to believe.

 Perhaps I'm still in denial.

-I mean, like logically, I get it.
+I mean, like, logically, I get it.

 Charlie's gone.